Decision makers find it difficult to compare and select similar systematic reviews based on quality, methods and results: a cross-sectional survey

 Background: Systematic reviews (SRs) are being published at an accelerated rate.
 Decision-makers are often faced with the challenge of comparing and choosing between multiple SRs on the same topic.

 Objectives: We surveyed individuals in the healthcare field to understand what criteria they use to compare and select one or more SRs from multiple on the same topic.

 Methods: We developed a survey with 21 open and closed questions.
 We disseminated it through social media and professional networks.

-Results: Of the 684 respondents, 25% were health practitioners, 9% policymakers, 39% researchers, and 13% were students.
-Policymakers, practitioners and researchers frequently sought out SRs (98.1%) as a source of evidence to inform decision making.
+Results: Of the 684 respondents, 25% were health practitioners, 9% were policymakers, 39% were researchers, and 13% were students.
+Policymakers, practitioners, and researchers frequently sought out SRs (98.1%) as a source of evidence to inform decision-making.
 They frequently (97.7%) found more than one SR on a given topic of interest to them.
 Half (50%) struggled to choose the most valid and trustworthy SR amongst multiple.
-These difficulties related to lack of time (55.2%), insufficient skills/ experience in quality appraisal (27.7%), and difficulty comparing different SRs (54.3%).
-Respondents compared SRs based on: relevance to their question of interest; its methodological quality, and recency of SR search date.
+These difficulties related to lack of time (55.2%), insufficient skills/experience in quality appraisal (27.7%), and difficulty comparing different SRs (54.3%).
+Respondents compared SRs based on the following: relevance to their question of interest, its methodological quality, and recency of SR search date.